ThabitaSofia/thabitagomes/index.md

 ### Joint inversion of receiver functions and dispersion curves

-As a part of a national grant to study the sedimentary basins in northern Brazil in order to provide a better tectonic understanding of the on and offshore basisns.
+As a part of a national grant to study the sedimentary basins in northern Brazil, in order to provide a better tectonic understanding of the on and offshore basins.
 I participated in this project by applying a joint inversion of teleseismic receiver functions and dispersion curves.
 Read more about it [here](joint_inversion.html)

 ### Development of the Herglotz-Wiechert algorithm in Python